Visiting Iceland in February | The Ultimate Guide

 If you're into photography, it's also worth making sure you have the right equipment and understand the correct settings for photographing the aurora borealis.
 Usually, the main requirement is staying patient while you wait.

 If you want to maximize your chances, you can also book northern lights hotels for your stay.
-These accommodations are located in good viewing areas among nature, though you will need to rent a car as they're generally outside city limits.
+These accommodations are located in good viewing areas among nature.
+However, you will need to rent a car, as they're generally outside city limits.

 Ice Caving in Iceland in February

 If you're wondering what to do in Iceland in February, another great activity is ice caving.
-The opportunity to go on ice-caving tours is incredibly rare due to the sparsity and inaccessibility of glaciers and the particular conditions required for their formation.
+The opportunity to go on ice-caving tours is incredibly rare due to the inaccessibility of glaciers.
+Not to mention, particular conditions must be met for their formation.

 Most ice cave tours usually begin between mid-October and early November and stop running in March.
-Ensure you check ahead of time that your desired tour will be available during your trip.
+As a result, make sure you check ahead of time that your desired tour will be available during your trip.

 One of the factors that can limit the accessibility of ice caves is rainfall.
 After flooding, they're structurally unsound, and tours have to be canceled.
-Although February is a rather wet month, the average precipitation level is slightly lower than the other winter months, making it one of the more promising times to book an ice cave tour.
+Although February is a rather wet month, the average precipitation level is slightly lower than the other winter months.
+This makes it one of the more promising times to book an ice cave tour.

 Whale Watching in Iceland in February

-On the other hand, harbor porpoises are harder to spot than white-beaked dolphins, even though they're also resident year-round.
-There are also orcas, pilot whales, and beaked whales that are all spotted on tours throughout February, as well as minke whales that didn't migrate that year.
+On the other hand, harbor porpoises are harder to spot than white-beaked dolphins, even though they're also native year-round.
+There are also orcas, pilot whales, and beaked whales that are all spotted on tours throughout February.
+Additionally, it's also possible to see minke whales that didn't migrate that year.

 Like northern lights tours, operators may cancel whale-watching tours due to bad weather.
 There's also a chance you may not spot any marine life.
 If that's the case, you'll also be offered another trip for free.
-Be sure to take this excursion early on in your holiday so that you can repeat the tour if necessary and avoid any disappointment.
+As such, be sure to take this excursion early on in your holiday so that you can repeat the tour in the future when conditions improve.

-If you are partaking in a whale-watching tour, be sure to bring warm clothes to brace against the sea winds.
-Most operators will provide overalls that you can wear over your clothes for added comfort.
+If you are joining a whale-watching tour, be sure to bring warm clothes to brace against the sea winds.
+Some operators will provide overalls that you can wear over your clothes for added comfort.
 But with the winds and low temperatures, wearing warm clothes is a must.

 Lava Caving in Iceland in February

-Lava caving is an enjoyable activity during February, although it's a little more daunting than in the summer months.
-The added appeal during February is the beautiful structures of ice that form inside the tunnels.
+Lava caving is an enjoyable activity during February, even though it's a little more daunting than in the summer months.
+A major reason to take the tour in February is the beautiful structures of ice that form inside the tunnels.

 Because lava rock is very porous, water trickles slowly through it.
-When the water seeps through the caves' ceilings, it often freezes in the sub-zero temperatures before dropping, slowly forming beautiful icicles - or mini-stalactites.
+When the water seeps through the caves' ceilings, it often freezes in the sub-zero temperatures before dropping.
+This process slowly forms beautiful icicles — or mini-stalactites.
 The water that does seep through often freezes when it hits the ground, forming equally mesmerizing ice shapes.

 This ice creates a glitter effect for those exploring within and allows for some magical photos.
-It can also, however, make the ground incredibly slippery, so only those who feel confident on uneven surfaces should partake.
+It can also, however, make the ground incredibly slippery.
+As a result, you should only partake in lava caving if you feel confident on uneven surfaces.

-Tour operators will always provide you with crampons and a helmet, so you don't need to worry about bringing any additional safety equipment with you.
+Tour operators will always provide you with crampons and a helmet to wear.
+That way, you won't need to worry about bringing any additional safety equipment with you on your journey.

 If you want easier lava cave tours, look into this classic tour of Raufarholshellir lava cave or go explore Vidgelmir cave.
-Both of these are wide and open, requiring no climbing or crawling, and they have walkways throughout to make your trip easier.
+Both of these are wide and open, require no climbing or crawling, and have walkways throughout to make your trip easier.

 Swimming in Public Pools in Iceland in February